-There may be an opportunity for students to work assigned homework problems during lab.
+There may be an opportunity for students to work assigned homework problems during lab called "In it to win it" questions.
 Additionally, students may be requested to keep a nutritional diary and meal plan assignment as the semester progresses.
 These assignments will be given at the instructor's discretion.